 Located only a few steps from Sé, Lisbon’s cathedral, there is Prado.
 Prado occupies a former cannery, where there are also Roman ruins, where the wine cellar is placed.

-The two storeys high room and windows serve farm to table food.
+The two storeys high room and windows serve farm-to-table food.
 On the menu, there are only seasonal and fresh local ingredients.
 The dishes are a twist of Portuguese food with international influences.
-The chef who leads the kitchen is a Portuguese who worked at “Taberna do Mercado”, a Portuguese restaurant in London from a Michelin star chef Nuno Mendes).
+The chef who leads the kitchen is a Portuguese who worked at “Taberna do Mercado”, a Portuguese restaurant in London by a Michelin star chef Nuno Mendes).

-The chef created a wonderful menu, from where you can choose something from the sea as the or from the land: as the Iberico pork tenderloin, quinces & chocolate peppers.
+The chef created a wonderful menu, from which one can choose something from the sea or from the land: as the Iberico pork tenderloin, quinces & chocolate peppers.
 To go with the food, the wine list comprises only organic, biodynamic, and natural wines.

 Our tip: is don’t skip a mouthwateringly delicious couvert: a Barbela wheat bread (from Gleba), fresh goats butter, smoked salt & sea lettuce, whipped Iberico pork fat, garlic & bay leaf; Nor skip a dessert such as Sweet potato, smoked milk ice cream & honey.